hamishbeath/off-grid-energy/README.md

 - Total discounted energy - total energy production
 - Levelized costs of electricity - uniform cost agnostic of underlying energy source over lifetime of project

 - Given that you can choose to reanalyze and rebuild the plant once, twice, N times over a projects lifetime.
 We calculate the cheapest number of rebuilds.
+Opmtize for cheapest number of rebuilds.

 ## Welcome to GitHub Pages